-The Council, excluding the pension fund, does not generally invest in equity shares but does hold 9% of the ordinary share capital, 1,044,900 P1 preference shares and 654 P2 preference shares in the MHSP.
-The holding is generally illiquid but the Council is exposed to decreases in the value of shareholders funds in MHSP.
-The investment in the pooled property fund exposes the Council to the risk of changes in the price of the fund units.
-As they are classified as available-for-sale financial assets, all gains and losses will be recognised in the CIES.
-For example, if the price of the units held by the Council at the year-end reduced by 1%, there would be a loss in fair value of £20,000.
+The Council, excluding the pension fund and the investments above, does not generally invest in equity shares.
+The MHSP shareholding is generally illiquid but the Council is exposed to decreases in the value of shareholders funds in MHSP.
+The investments in the pooled funds expose the Council to the risk of changes in the price of the fund units.
+For example, if the price of the units held by the Council at the year-end reduced by 1%, there would be a loss in fair value of £60,000.